 In short, just because melatonin is a naturally occurring hormone doesn’t mean you should begin taking it daily in pill form without speaking with your doctor.10Singh, H. J., Saleh, H. I., Gupalo, S., & Omar, E. (2013).
 Effect of melatonin supplementation on pregnancy outcome in Wistar-Kyoto and Sprague-Dawley rats.
 Sheng Li Xue Bao, 65(2), 149-157.

 Are there safe sleep medications I can take to keep myself asleep during pregnancy?

-While some medications are certainly considered safe to take while you are pregnant, even natural remedies can prove harmful for your baby during pregnancy.
+While some medications are not considered harmful to take while pregnant, even natural remedies can prove harmful for your baby during pregnancy.